Areyksat will develop significantly as the Korean government explores grand designs of a Mekong River bridge connecting Phnom Penh to Kandal Province.

 This is changing the major retail landscape in most cities across the globe… and now Phnom Penh.

-With some exceptions, retail supply growth is being largely driven by the popularity and growth of the Borey market, located in the outer suburbs of Phnom Penh.
+With some exceptions, retail supply growth is being largely driven by the popularity and growth of the Borey market, located in the outer suburbs.

 Developers, driven by increased competition, are looking to provide a wider selection of major retail options and events as a selling point to attract property buyers.